Software Testing with Large Language Models: Survey, Landscape, and Vision: Analysis from Software Testing Perspective

-\textbf{Empirical study about program repair.} There are several studies related with the empirical or experimental evaluation of the various LLMs on program repair, and we summarize the performance in Table \ref{tab:repair}. \cite{32impactLanguageModels,33practicalProgramRepair} conduct relatively comprehensive experimental evaluations with various LLMs and on different automated program repair benchmarks, while~\cite{44codexQuixBugs,4analysisBugFixing,52promptDesign} focus on a specific LLM and on one dataset, i.e., QuixBugs.
-There are two commonly-used repair settings one can use LLMs to generate patches: 1) complete function generation (i.e., generating the entire patch function), 2) correct code infilling (i.e., filling in a chunk of code given the prefix and suffix), and different studies might utilize different setting which is explicitly marked in the table.
-The commonly-used datasets are QuixBugs, Defects4J, etc. These datasets only involve the fundamental functionalities such as sorting algorithm, each program’s average number of lines ranging from 13 to 22, implementing one functionality, and involving few dependencies. \cite{52promptDesign} conducts an empirical study on a more complex dataset with DL programs collected from StackOverflow.
+There are two commonly-used repair settings when using LLMs to generate patches: 1) complete function generation (i.e., generating the entire patch function), 2) correct code infilling (i.e., filling in a chunk of code given the prefix and suffix), and different studies might utilize different settings which are marked in Table \ref{tab:repair}.
+The commonly-used datasets are QuixBugs, Defects4J, etc. These datasets only involve the fundamental functionalities such as sorting algorithms, each program’s average number of lines ranging from 13 to 22, implementing one functionality, and involving few dependencies.
+To tackle this, Cao et al. \cite{52promptDesign} conducts an empirical study on a more complex dataset with DL programs collected from StackOverflow.
 Every program contains about 46 lines of code on average, implementing several functionalities including data preprocessing, DL model construction, model training, and evaluation.
 And the dataset involves more than 6 dependencies for each program, including TensorFlow, Keras, and Pytorch.
 Their results demonstrate a much lower rate of correct patches than in other datasets, which again reveals the potential difficulty of this task.
+Similarly, Haque et al. \cite{149FixevalExecutionBased} introduce a dataset comprising of buggy code submissions and their corresponding fixes collected from online judge platforms, in which it offers an extensive collection of unit tests to enable the evaluations about the correctness of fixes and further information regarding time, memory constraints, and acceptance based on a verdict.